llvm/mlir-www/website/content/getting_started/TestingGuide.md

 If the test file you are modifying lacks a clear style and instead has mixed, inconsistent styles, try to identify the dominant one and follow it.
 Even better, consider refactoring the file to adopt a single, consistent style — this helps improve our overall testing quality.
+Refactoring is also encouraged when the existing style could be improved.

+In many cases, it’s best to create a separate PR for test refactoring to reduce per-PR noise.
+However, this depends on the scale of changes — reducing PR traffic is also important.
+Work with reviewers to use your judgment and decide the best approach.

-Alternatively, create a GitHub issue and leave a TODO linking to it in the test file that you are modifying.
+Alternatively, if you defer refactoring, consider creating a GitHub issue and adding a TODO in the test file linking to it.

-This is also encouraged when the existing style leaves room for improvement.

 When creating a new naming convention, keep these points in mind: